AY2526S1-CS2103T-F08b-2/tp/docs/DeveloperGuide.md

 - If the index is invalid, an error message is shown.
 - If the skill does not exist for the person, an error message is shown.

-This design ensures that the Remove Skill feature is robust and user-friendly.

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation